jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - System Aspects
 - System Procedures
-- Get and Set Always Accompany Eachother
+- Get and Set Always Accompany Each Other
 - Get Purposes
 - Access Control of System Procedures
 - Variable and Constant